surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 10.0.0-dev.8 (2022/01/29)**
+**Version 10.0.0-a.1 (2022/01/30)**

 * **New Features**
 	* Added a new SSO &gt; Advanced Settings &gt; Plugin Admin &gt; Default Text tab:
+		* Added a new "Archive Pages" section:
-		* Added a "Search Results Page Title" option.
+			* Added a new "Search Results Title" option.
+			* Added a new "Search Results Description" option.
+			* Added a new "Year Archive Title" option.
+			* Added a new "Year Archive Description" option.
+			* Added a new "Month Archive Title" option.
+			* Added a new "Month Archive Description" option.
+			* Added a new "Day Archive Title" option.
+			* Added a new "Day Archive Description" option.
-		* Added a "Post Type Archives" section for post type archive title and description option.
+		* Added a new "Post Type Archive Pages" section for post type archive title and description option.
 * **Improvements**
 	* Moved the SSO &gt; Social Pages &gt; Social and Search Sites metabox to the SSO &gt; General Settings page and removed SSO &gt; Social Pages from the menu.
 	* Removed the SSO &gt; General Settings &gt; Social and Search Sites &gt; Facebook &gt; Author Profile URL Field option.